DevShiftTeam/APIShift/ARCHITECTURE_AND_DESIGN.md

 The current session state is loaded into the `$_SESSION` array in PHP.
 The meta-data about the different states is stored in the cache under the key `session_states`.
 If no cache system is present, when when accessing data about session states, it will be loaded directly from the database.
 The system responsible for manipulating the session states is the [SessionState](#session-states-1).

 ### Tasks
-We encapsulate different processes as tasks, such that they can be called and attaches to any other part of the system as authorization processes and more.
+We encapsulate different processes as tasks, such that they can be called and attached to any other part of the system as authorization processes and more.
 A Task holds a collection of processes, and each process has a representation of the flow of data between different entries and function during runtime.
-This way we save "meta-data" about the operation we want to make, and encapsulate it under a task.
+This way we save "meta-data" about the operations we want to make, and encapsulate it under a "task".
 This kind of representation helps define processes using our control panel, and can be easily attached to other parts of the system.

 #### Database
 * ___tasks___ - id-name collection of the different tasks.